sha1sum/aws_signing_client/README.md

 ## Requirements

 In order to use signing graciously provided by [@nicolai86](https://github.com/nikolai86) in the AWS SDK for Go, you must be using a version that has been updated since the merge of [pull request #735](https://github.com/aws/aws-sdk-go/pull/735) for the SDK (tagged release v1.2.0).
+Additionally, you may use the v2 sdk: [https://github.com/aws/aws-sdk-go-v2](https://github.com/aws/aws-sdk-go-v2).

 ## Acknowledgements